-Nobel Laureate Signature Award For Graduate Education In Chemistry
+Nobel Laureate Signature Award for Graduate Education in Chemistry

-Wandless, 42, centers his research program on developing new experimental techniques for regulating cellular proteins and processes.
-He received a B.S. from Trinity University, in Texas, in 1988 and a Ph.D. in chemistry in 1993 from Harvard University, where he also did postdoctoral work.
+Shim received B.S. and M.S. degrees in chemistry from Seoul National University and a Ph.D. in physical chemistry from the University of Wisconsin, Madison.
+She is now a postdoctoral fellow studying super-resolution microscopy at Harvard University and Howard Hughes Medical Institute.
+Her awards include the Mary Fieser Postdoctoral Fellowship at Harvard, the Kwanjeong Scholarship for Graduate Studies in Korea, and the Outstanding Chemistry Student Award at Seoul National University.

-Wandless joined the chemistry department at Stanford in 1995 and moved to the medical school's department of chemical and systems biology in 2003.
-He has received several awards for both his research and teaching, including a Sloan Research Fellowship, the Camille Dreyfus Teacher-Scholar Award, the Beckman Young Investigator Award, the National Science Foundation Faculty Early Career Development award, and the Dreyfus New Faculty Award, along with two awards from Stanford for classroom teaching.
+Zanni, her preceptor, received bachelor’s degrees in chemistry and physics from the University of Rochester in 1994 and a Ph.D. in chemistry from the University of California, Berkeley, in 1999.
+After a postdoctoral stint at the University of Pennsylvania, he moved to Wisconsin, where he is now the Meloche-Bascom Associate Professor of Chemistry.
+He is the recipient of numerous awards, including the 2001 ACS Nobel Laureate Signature Award for Graduate Education in Chemistry (2001) for his Ph.D. work as a student under the guidance of Daniel M. Neumark at UC Berkeley.
+Zanni is the first to receive this award as both student and mentor.

-Banaszynski will present the award address before the Division of Biological Chemistry.
+Shim will present the award address before the Division of Physical Chemistry.

 Join the conversation